Polariton Laser in the Bardeen-Cooper-Schrieffer Regime: Polariton lasing versus photon lasing

 We measure two distinct types of lasing transition for the TE-polarized modes in devices with different cavity-exciton detunings.
-In devices with negative to small positive detunings, polariton lasing was measured with features akin to a typical polariton BEC or polariton laser (top row in Fig.~\ref{fig:lasing}).
-In more blue-detuned devices, we observe clear features of a photon laser (bottom row in Fig.~\ref{fig:lasing}).
-We show an example of each in Fig.~\ref{fig:lasing} and label them device I and II, respectively (see Supplementary Information for the corresponding TM spectra and animations of detailed evolution of the spectra with power for the polariton and photon lasers).
-Both device I and II show clean, discrete TE lower polariton modes at low excitation densities (Fig.~\ref{fig:lasing}a, left).
-At higher pumping densities, both devices reach a lasing transition, but they show distinct features in spectral linewidth and shift, one consistent with a polariton laser while the other a photon laser.
+In devices with negative to small positive detunings, polariton lasing was measured with typical features that have been so far identified with those of a polariton BEC.
+In more blue-detuned devices, we observe clear features of a photon laser.
+We show an example of each type in the top row and bottom row of Fig.~\ref{fig:lasing}, respectively.
+Additional examples of other detunings are shown in Ref.~\cite{sm}.
+The corresponding TM spectra and animations of detailed evolution of the spectra with power for the polariton and photon lasers are shown in Ref.~\cite{sm}.

-In device I, the ground state remains distinct throughout the measured densities, with only slight line-broadening below threshold and resolution-limited linewidth above threshold.
-Its frequency blue-shifts continuously with power and remains well below the cavity or exciton resonances (Fig.~\ref{fig:lasing}a,c, top).
-These features suggest the ground state remain as a coupled state between electron-hole pair and photon; they are the same as widely reported for polariton BECs in the literature\cite{deng_condensation_2002a,kasprzak_bose-einstein_2006,balili_bose-einstein_2007}.
+In a polariton laser [top row in Fig.~2], the ground state remains distinct throughout the measured densities, with only slight line broadening below threshold and resolution-limited linewidth above threshold.
+Its frequency blueshifts continuously with power and remains well below the cavity or exciton resonances [Figs.~\ref{fig:lasing}(a) and \ref{fig:lasing}(c), top).
+These features suggest the ground state remains as a coupled state between electron-hole pair and photon; they are the same as widely reported for polariton BECs in the literature \cite{deng_condensation_2002a,kasprzak_bose-einstein_2006,balili_bose-einstein_2007}.